Vomiting and sickness in pregnancy

-Nausea and vomiting in pregnancy (NVP), also known as morning sickness, is very common in the early weeks of pregnancy.
-It doesn’t put your baby at any increased risk, and usually clears up between weeks 12 and 14 of pregnancy.
+Nausea and vomiting in pregnancy, also known as morning sickness, is very common in early pregnancy.
+It's unpleasant but it doesn’t put your baby at any increased risk, and usually clears up between weeks 12 and 14 of pregnancy.

-Some women get a very severe form of nausea and vomiting, called hyperemesis gravidarum (HG).
-It's sometimes called extreme morning sickness, and it can be very serious.
-HG needs specialist treatment, sometimes in hospital.
+Some women get a very severe form of nausea and vomiting, called hyperemesis gravidarum (HG), which can be very serious.
+It needs specialist treatment, sometimes in hospital.
 Find out more about hyperemesis gravidarum.

 For most women, the symptoms of nausea and vomiting usually begin before they’re nine weeks pregnant, around six weeks after their last period.
-Symptoms are feeling sick and sometimes vomiting.
-The symptoms of NVP should improve as your pregnancy progresses.
+Symptoms should ease as your pregnancy progresses.
 In 9 out of 10 women, symptoms disappear by the third month of pregnancy.
 However, some women experience nausea and vomiting for longer than this, and about one woman in 10 continues to feel sick after week 20.

 During early pregnancy, nausea, vomiting and tiredness are common symptoms.
 Around half of all pregnant women experience nausea and vomiting, and around three in 10 women experience nausea without vomiting.